YANGJUNYAN0715/Computational-Process-Organization_lab1/README.md

 - 14.04.2022 - 0
   - Initial
 - 18.04.2022 - 1
-  - First Modification
+  - Pass the workflow
 - 24.04.2022 - 2
-  - Second Modification
+  - Modify the structure and update README.md
+- 05.05.2022 - 3
+  - Add some functions

 ## Design notes